|Riding Level||Beginner - Advanced|

 Foot Height (Highest Point): 3”

-Fit: The Adidas ZX 500 has a fit very similar to a Burton boot when it comes to the overall foot bed’s width and lengh.
-A size 9 Adidas fit’s my feet the same as a Size 9 Burton and I like that roomy toe box so my toes don’t feel stuck together. .
+Fit: In 2017 The Adidas ZX 500 has a fit very similar to a Burton boot when it comes to the overall foot bed’s width and length.
+A size 9 Adidas fit’s my feet the same as a Size 9 Burton and I like that roomy toe box so my toes don’t feel stuck together.
+It felt maybe a touch bigger but not too much

 Flex: There is a pretty mediumish flex going on here and it’s good boot that works with a wide variety of boards.